 At both schools Visiting Days are co-ordinated by the Marketing and Policy Officer.
 At Low Hall they are held on most Thursdays in term time and at Church Hill on most Tuesdays in term time.
-These morning sessions are booked online in advance, with three types of ticket: full price, self-referred low income, and referred by the schools or the Speech and Language Therapist service.
+These morning sessions are free from February half term 2025.
+Entrance is on a 'first come, first served' basis.